-This is one of the nucleic acid synthesis pathways.
-In the Pyrimidines, there are three Nucleotide molecules; they are UTP, CTP and TTP.
-The De novo pyrimidine synthesis pathway can be explained by the following steps.
+It is one of the nucleic acid synthesis pathways.
+In the Pyrimidines, there are three Nucleotide molecules: UTP, CTP, and TTP.
+The following steps can explain the Denovo pyrimidine synthesis pathway.

 - Oxidation of Dihydro Orotate

-- The first reaction of Pyrimidine synthesis is synthesis of Carbamoyl phosphate by utilizing amide form of Glutamine (Glutamate) and HCO3– (Carbonic acid).
+- The first reaction of pyrimidine synthesis is the synthesis of carbamoyl phosphate by utilizing the amide form of glutamine (glutamate) and HCO3-(carbonic acid).

-- This reaction is catalyzed by Carbamoyl phosphate synthatase-II, the enzyme is cytosolic enzyme is cytosolic enzyme.
+- This reaction is catalyzed by carbamoyl phosphate synthetase-II.
+The enzyme is a cytosolic enzyme.

-- In this reaction 2 ATP molecules are consumed.
+- In this reaction, two ATP molecules are consumed.

-- Carbamoyl phosphate is condenses with Aspartic acid it forms carbamoyl aspartate is catalyzed by Aspartate Transcarbamoylase (ATCase).
+- Carbamoyl phosphate is condensing with Aspartic acid it forms carbamoyl aspartate is catalyzed by Aspartate Transcarbamoylase (ATCase).